 In addition to the regular faculty responsibilities listed above, the Biology faculty will:

-1. Teach day-time, evening and/or online sections from the following Biology lecture and laboratory courses:
+1. Teach day-time, evening, online and/or weekend sections from the following Biology lecture and laboratory courses:

 i.
 Introductory Biology: BIO 106 – Unity and Diversity of Living things, BIO 113/BIO 114 Principles of Biology I and II (Majors- level course)